 The first step is following a fibromyalgia diet and paying close attention to what foods help or hurt your body.

-From there, supplements, essential oils, exercise, and stress-reduction activities can further reduce symptoms and improve your overall health.
+From there, supplements, essential oils, exercise, stress-reduction activities, and mindfulness meditation can further reduce symptoms and improve your overall health.

 By Kristina Amelong, CCT, CNC